Bernas Coni Warren Home Page Investments

 ISAs may contain one or two elements:

-Investment into collective funds such as Unit Trusts / Investment Trusts / Open-Ended Investment Companies (OEICs), or portfolios of shares, or shares in a single company.
+Investment is into collective funds such as Unit Trusts / Investment Trusts / Open-Ended Investment Companies (OEICs).

-Savings in a bank or building society account / cash Unit Trust.
+Savings in a bank or building society account.

 Types of ISAs